-There are many causes of hematuria, some are not serious and usually goes away on its own while others require medical treatment.
+There are many causes of hematuria, some are not serious (e.g. due to menstruation and performing vigorous exercises) and usually goes away on its own while others require medical treatment.

 - Urinary Tract Infections (UTIs).
 Urinary tract infections are more common in women, but men can develop it too.
 You may get UTI when microorganisms like bacteria enter your urethra where they begin to multiply causing inflammation of the urethra, called urethritis — a type of UTI.
 Sometimes the bacteria travel up to higher urinary organs including the bladder, ureter, or kidney causing infection, as well.

-Exercise.
-Sometimes, the condition may be caused by performing strenuous exercises.
+- Exercise.
+Sometimes, the condition may be caused by performing strenuous or vigorous exercises.
 Experts are not really sure why exercise causes hematuria.
 Some believe that it may be due to trauma in the bladder, such as that occurs when the bladder is jarred during running.

 Your doctor will likely ask about your symptoms and will conduct a thorough physical examination.
 Sometimes, your doctor will recommend tests and procedures to look for the cause of your problem and to rule out other health problems.
 Examples of tests that your doctor might suggest include urine sample analysis; imaging tests, such as computerized tomography (CT) scan or magnetic resonance imaging (MRI); and cystoscopy.